ELECTRIC CAR CHARGING AND RANGE

 We're committed to a brighter future that sees lower carbon emissions.
-Part of that means we've made it as easy as possible to charge your Kia – whether you're at home, or out and about.
+Part of that means we've made it as simple as possible to charge your Kia with easy-to-use Electric Car Chargers – whether you're at home, or out and about.

-A simple guide to keeping your battery topped up
+A simple guide to charging your Electric or Plug-in Hybrid Car.

 Inspirational journeys — all powered from a wallbox charger at home.
-It's the simplist, most convenient and cost effective way of charging your Kia.
+It's the simplist, most convenient and cost effective way of charging your Kia Car.

 What is the overall cost of running an electric car?
 What is the overall cost of running an electric car?